CLUSTERfoo/clusterfoo-dot-com/content/articles/bureaucratic_bloat.markdown

 A second inevitable consequence is
 [the bureaucratic positive feedback loop](/articles/dysfunctional_institutions_and_policy):

-When the gaming of regulatory loopholes become pandemic, we fool ourselves into believing that the problem of inefficient policy must be remedied by... what else, but the introduction of *more* policy!
+When the gaming of regulatory loopholes becomes pandemic, we fool ourselves into believing that the problem of inefficient policy must be remedied by... what else, but the introduction of *more* policy!